andersy005/blog/_posts/2020-08-28-chadwick-boseman.md

 - **Thank you for being the light to so many people, sharing your beautiful spirit and talent with the world!
 We will miss you so .... ✊🏾 ❤️ 🙅🏾‍♂️  forever and ever ...**

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/expKmfdoo28" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/expKmfdoo28" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 - **Chadwick, throughout it all you found the courage and the will to persevere while uplifting those around you.
 You didn't just play a hero, you were truly one!**

 {% twitter https://twitter.com/tarantallegra/status/1299544269099802624 %}

-Repose en paix Chadwick Boseman.
+Repose en paix, Chadwick Boseman.
 Tu nous manques déjà...

 ![black-panther](/images/black-panther.jpeg)